 up to 5 minutes per person; 3 – 15 people

 Sit in a circle so that everyone can see and hear each other.
 Ask each person in turn to share concerns, distractions and events that are on their mind.
-For example: “I'm giving a presentation this afternoon and I feel nervous.”
-“My daughter had a baby last night.
-It's my first grandchild.”
+For example: “I’m giving a presentation this afternoon and I feel nervous.”
+“My first grand-child was born last week.”
 Ask everyone to give their full attention to the speaker.
 As facilitator you can help people if they appear stuck.
 Interventions could include: “Is there any action you want to take?”
 “Is there anything else you want to say about that?”
 This tool is suitable for groups that work together closely and where there is a high level of trust.

 1 –2 minutes per person; 5 – 20 people

 Sit in a circle around a large sheet of paper.
 Ask everyone to take a personal item out of their pocket or bag – something that has some personal significance to them – place it on the paper and draw round it with a marker pen.
 Once they have drawn round it they can put it away again.
 Then take turns to pick one of the outlines.
 The person whose outline it is explains what the item is and why it's significant to them.

 10 – 15 minutes; 5 – 20 people

 A contemplative and fun game we've used at the end of workshops.
 Everyone is given a card with a 'gift' written on it.
 Everyone then takes turns to explain what they will do with their gift.
 Example gifts are: an apple tree whose fruit has the power to grant a wish to whoever eats it, an empty train that can travel anywhere in the world, and a cloak that turns the wearer invisible.

 10 – 20 minutes; 5 – 40 people